 The researchers’ work, published in the journal Molecular Biology and Evolution, revealed that at least four, perhaps five, of the orchids have lost genes necessary for photosynthesis over the past 10 to 30 million years.

 Intriguingly, this appears to have happened independently each time.
-The researchers suggest that the leap to myco-heterotrophy is facilitated by the fact that all young orchid plants feed this way before they develop photosynthetic abilities.
+The researchers suggest that the leap to myco-heterotrophy is facilitated by the fact that all young orchids feed this way before they develop photosynthetic abilities.

 The fact that so many species in just one small genus have moved away from dependence on photosynthesis has wider implications for orchids and, indeed, all plants.